RoboTech-URJC/Icarus-Project/src/ros_package/README.md

 ```
 $ roslaunch mavros px4.launch fcu_url:="udp://:14540@127.0.0.1:14557"
 ```
 This is the launch file located inside the *mavros* package previously installed, but, we run it with a new parameter to indicates the access point where simulator is listenning.

+:warning:CAUTION: if the laucher above didn't work properly follow you probably need to follow the next steps:

+ 1. install geographiclib-tools: `sudo apt-get install geographiclib-tools`
+ 2. go to: `cd [your ws]/mavros/mavros/scripts` and run `sudo ./install_geographiclib_datasets.sh`

 At this moment, you can send commands to the simulated drone using ros topics or services.